KTanmayRider/Backend-Rasa/Readme.md

-# Chatbot Application
+# My Project

-This repository contains the code for a chatbot application using FastAPI for the backend and Rasa for the chatbot model.
-The backend handles API requests and communicates with the Rasa model to provide responses.
+This repository contains a complete setup for a chatbot using Rasa for natural language understanding, FastAPI for backend services, and a React frontend built with Vite.

-## Folder Structure
+## Directory Structure

 ```
 myproject/